Tropaia

 Tropaia (Τρόπαια) is a village and a former municipality in Arcadia, Peloponnese, Greece.
 Since the 2011 local government reform, it is part of the municipality Gortynia, of which it is a municipal unit.
 The municipal unit has an area of 187.228 km2.
-As of 2011 it has a population of 2,887.
-The village is located near the Ladona Lake.
+As of 2021 the municipal unit has a population of 2,217.
+The village is located near the Ladon Lake.